psychemedia/island-storynotes/godshill_to_do.md

 p40-1
 Boniface
  Dangerous !
 I did my best to look calm and collected ; but I found it very necessary to steady myself with my stick, and to use all my caution, while my landlord related to me some of the popu- lar tales about the high downs and cliffs."
-" Did he tell you those tales while you were standing in that dangerous spot ?"
+"Did he tell you those tales while you were standing in that dangerous spot ?"
-" He did.
+"He did.
 He said there was a strip of land at the bottom of the high down that no one could ever build upon ; and the tale commonly told about it was this : —-Once upon a time a certain bishop, on horseback, whether it was bishop Boniface or not, he did not say, was benighted on the high down.
 Not knowing what to do, he threw the reins on the neck of his horse, that he might take his own course.
 The horse directly began to descend the precipitous steep."
 " What! down the steep side of St. Boniface?"
 " Yes ; the poor animal picked his way, as well as he could, while the bishop kept praying all the way, as he had good reason to do, that his life might be preserved.
 In his jeopardy he made a vow, that if ever he again set foot on level ground he would buy the place that he first trod on, for pious purposes.
 The horse carried his master safely down the hill, the bishop kept his vow in purchasing the land, and it goes by the name of Bishop's Acre to this day."